MostBasedCase/BPSRModuleOptimizer/README.md

 ## WIP
 - 1 Save best score/modules to CSV or JSON
 - 2 create UI for ease of use
+- 3 Four Modules types means:
+  - 4 regions region selects that are consistent
+  - save them and click button for which you are snapping
-- 3 automate capture and cursor movement
+- 4 Automate capture and cursor movement

 ## Tech